forcedotcom/sfdx-core/messages/envVars.md

 # sfUseProgressBar

-For force:mdapi:deploy, force:source:deploy, and force:source:push, set to false to disable the progress bar.
+Set to false to disable the progress bar when running the metadata deploy command.